 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.

-We have a team of well experienced and professional adveturers who will give their all to make your trip wholesome.
+We work with a team of highly professional and experienced adventurers who will give their all to make your trip wholesome 🙂

 We drive early from Kathmandu to Pokhara through the Prithvi highway along the Trishuli Khola.
 We have our lunch in the riverside fish town of Malekhu and keep following the river until we change rivers at Mugling and start following the Marshyangdi River.
 We reach Pokhara during the day and take a tour of the beautiful city for a while before we head North West to Nayapul, where we start our trek.
 Nayapul is around 2 hours drive from Pokhara from where we walk 20 minutes to reach our destination for the day, Birethaati.
 We have dinner and rest for the night.

 We head towards arguably the most popular village in the whole Annapurna region in Ghandruk this day.
 We start early after breakfast and then head towards the beautiful Gurung village amongst lush green forests and many visitor of this extraordinary place.
 We start seeing the gorgeous peaks of the Annapurnas slowly as we go steep uphill.
 We reach Ghandruk before dark and rest for the day.
 Communicating with the locals can give us a lot of insight on the unique Gurung culture and the locals are always happy to help or talk with you.